bjaan/openvpn-netns/README.md

    Note: the complete _openvpn.service_ file is in this repository.

-8. Copy the `netns.sh` to `/etc/openvpn/` and run `chmod +x /etc/openvpn/netns.sh` to allow it be executed.
+8. Copy the `netns.sh` to `/etc/openvpn/` directory and run `chmod +x /etc/openvpn/netns.sh` to allow it be executed.

-9. To enable the optional _macvlan0_ network adapter, which allows to access exposed ports on services in the _vpn_ network namespace, though a separate IP-address, the `netns.sh` file needs to be modified.
+9. To enable the optional _macvlan0_ network adapter, which exposes ports from services in the _vpn_ network namespace on the LAN, though its separate IP-address, the `netns.sh` file needs to be modified.
 Uncomment the following lines, by removing the first # and space after it:

 ```sh
 # echo "add macvlan0 interface and link it to eth0 interface as bridge"